 I use virgin coconut oil in my kitchen and in most of my homemade beauty products.
 When I’m cooking for friends or family members who don’t particularly like their food to taste like coconut, I’ll use organic refined coconut oil instead.
 I also occasionally use fractionated coconut oil in my diy beauty recipes when a liquid oil is needed.

 Which Brand Do I Think Is The Best Coconut Oil?

-I personally like using Nutiva and Tropical Traditions coconut oil in my home.
+I personally like using Nutiva and Wildly Organic coconut oil in my home.
 Both companies make excellent organic coconut products.
 When buying coconut oil I shop at my local Costco or health food store to check prices before I order online.
 Sometimes you can find great deals at your local stores!

 What’s your favorite type of coconut oil?
 What type of coconut oil do you use in your home?
 Tell us in the comments below!